Yellville, Arkansas

-Yellville is a city and county seat in Marion County, Arkansas, United States.
+Yellville is a city in and the county seat of Marion County, Arkansas, United States.
 Yellville is located in the Ozark Mountains along the banks of Crooked Creek, and neighbors the small town of Summit to the north.
 The population was 1,178 at the 2020 census.
 The town's original name is preserved in the Shawnee Town Branch, a local creek.
-The town also holds an annual Turkey Trot Festival.
+The town holds an annual Turkey Trot Festival (turkey trot).
+The area's history includes mining and timber industries.

 History

+Well before Arkansas became a state, the community was known as "Shawneetown".
 Yellville is named after Archibald Yell, who was the first member of the United States House of Representatives from Arkansas and the second governor of Arkansas.
 He was killed at the Battle of Buena Vista during the Mexican–American War.
-Yellville existed well before Arkansas became a state, though originally known as "Shawneetown".

 Marion County was formed in 1836, shortly after statehood.
 Shawneetown was then renamed Yellville.
 An old tale claims Archibald Yell offered $50 to do so, but never paid the money.
 True or not, Governor Yell's descendants heard the story and paid the overdue "bill" several years ago.
 Yell's name can be seen elsewhere in the state, including Yell County and Archibald Yell Boulevard in Fayetteville.
 Several biographies of him have been written, the most recent published by the University of Arkansas Press in Fayetteville.

 During the late 1840s, Yellville was the scene of several prolonged gunfights during the Tutt–Everett War.
 John A. Schnabel organized his Confederate cavalry battalion in the town in 1863.

+In the early morning of July 17th, 2024; Marion County received just under a foot of rainfall in a considerable flash flooding event.
+During the event, bridges and homes were reportedly washed out in Yellville, including a nursing home due to the high waters.
+The National Weather Service in Little Rock promptly issued a Flash Flood Emergency for Yellville and surrounding areas.
+Yellville is still recovering from the flooding impacts.